Benchmarking Universal Machine Learning Interatomic Potentials for Elastic Property Prediction: Discussion

-The current limitations of uMLIPs primarily stem from training datasets that are biased toward equilibrium configurations and lack adequate sampling of strained states, which are crucial for accurate elastic property predictions.
-Future developments should focus on systematically incorporating deformed structures into training datasets, for instance through active learning strategies that aim to improve mechanical property accuracy \cite{zhang2020dp}.
-In addition, model fine-tuning\cite{Fine-Tuning} has emerged as a cost-effective optimization strategy and has already been widely adopted in other domains.
-For elastic property predictions within specific chemical spaces, constructing domain-specific fine-tuning \cite{deng2025systematic} datasets and adapting pretrained models accordingly could effectively mitigate systematic biases in those regions.
+As demonstrated in our fine-tuning study, incorporating strained configurations into the training process can effectively improve the predictive accuracy of uMLIPs for elastic properties, underscoring the importance of dataset diversity.
+Future developments should focus on systematically incorporating deformed structures into training datasets, for instance through active learning strategies that aim to improve mechanical property accuracy~\cite{zhang2020dp}.
+For elastic property predictions within specific chemical spaces, constructing domain-specific fine-tuning~\cite{deng2025systematic} datasets and adapting pretrained models accordingly could effectively mitigate systematic biases in those regions.

 Improving computational efficiency remains essential for the broader adoption of uMLIPs in materials design workflows.
 Although current models deliver significant speedups compared to DFT, computational demands remain high when scaling to datasets containing hundreds of thousands of materials.
 Further optimization is therefore critical.
 Future developments should focus on developing hybrid frameworks that couple large-scale, low-cost screening with targeted high-accuracy calculations to ensure both efficiency and reliability in practical applications.